awengine/cloud-architecture-diagram-with-IaC/diagrams/aws-scalable-wordpress-terraform.md

     The internet traffic first reaches the ALB before arriving at EC2.
 EC2's are only open port 80 to the ALB.
 No public traffic can reach EC2's directly.
   - RDS:
     The RDS only accepts internal traffic from EC2's.
 The only route to access the RDS is from the EC2's.
+  - S3:
+    Role-based access control is in place.
+Only EC2 can access the S3 bucket storing static assets of the wordpress server.
+Only Cloudtrail can access the S3 bucket storing the trail data, etc.
   - IAM:
     One IAM user is created with the permissions to work with EC2, ALB, Autoscaling, RDS, and S3.
 No permissions of security or networking related granted.